-The draft EA was distributed for a 30-day public and agency review.
-The following agencies were notified of the availability of this EA for review and comment, along with members of the interested public and local organizations.
+The draft EA is being distributed for a 30-day public and agency review.
+All comments will be documented and addressed in the final EA.
+The following agencies have been notified of the availability of this EA for review and comment, along with members of the interested public and local organizations.